 As a leading British food company, we have an obligation to do what we can to encourage healthier food choices.

-But we recognise more needs to be done to promote healthier lifestyles, so we are making a commitment to go further.
-Specifically, throughout the next three years, we will:
+We recognise more needs to be done to promote healthier lifestyles, so we are making a commitment to go further.
+Over the next three years, we will:

 We’ve launched three new product ranges from Batchelors which directly support two of our recent health commitments to encourage healthier food choices: